ratflow/ratflow-desktop/README.md

 <a name="bindings"></a>
 ### Key bindings

-Please see `config.d/<nn>-keys` files to learn about key bindings.
+Please see `config.d/<nn>-keys` files for more information on key bindings.
 Navigation bindings in most part matches default i3 configuration, but some other may come handy on the first touch:

 * `mod + n` - shows text dialog and creates new workspace with given name,
 * `mod + return` - open new terminal,